 1.2.
 Haifa and North Rape Crisis Center (HRCC)

-In our project, we will focus on Haifa and North Rape Crisis Center (HRCC) in Israel.
+In our project, we will focus on the Haifa and North Rape Crisis Center (HRCC) in Israel.
 HRCC was established in 1979.
 HRCC helpline provides emotional support to victims/survivors of sexual assault and their support circles.
 The support is given by specially trained women volunteers.
 The focus of the given support is on "here & now", i.e., what the caller is feeling right now that has led her to call the helpline and how the call taker can help to ease the present.
 The support is not a substitute for psychological treatment.

 The main communication channel is by phone.
 HRCC was the first hotline in Israel to give an emotional support on WhatsApp – by writing text messages.
 The WhatsApp helpline was established in 2015 as an experimental service.
 In 2020, HRCC began to develop this service by using WhatsApp business platform and by increasing its response hours, increasing the number of inquiries, and improving the quality and the efficiency of the support.
 At the end of 2020, the HRCC WhatsApp helpline joined "Kolmila" – the written support helplines of RCCs in Israel (which includes WhatsApp and chat).